martinkooij/MMM-AfterShip/README.md

 The tracktry.com website does not allow you to enter a title for the parcels.

 If this is needed/wanted badly you can also install and use the MMM-Parcel webinterface mentioned above.
+It offers the ability to enter a title.

-Note: the interface does not (yet) allow to modify or enter the title for an already entered item, only new ones can be entered.
-I found out that you can in that case delete the item and re-enter it from the MMM-Parcel webinterface without it being upcounted against your monthly quota.
+Update feb 2021: You can also use the "Order-No" field on the tracktry shipments webinterface to give the parcel a title.
+It accepts any text string.

 ## Dependencies
 * MMM-Parcel